 Marimekko's prints have the ability to merge modern and retro in a timeless way.
-Called Alku (Initial), the design depicts the seeds from which the flowers of the Eläköön Elämä pattern grew.
-Together these two patterns celebrate the 10th anniversary of Maija Louekari’s Siirtolapuutarha pattern and Sami Ruotsalainen’s Oiva dishes.
+Called Alku (Initial), the design depicts the seeds from which the flowers of Marimekko's bold floral designs grow.
 It's featured on a quality cotton-linen tea towel, perfect for a variety of kitchen tasks.
 Use it to dry dishes, hands, or wrap warm pastries from the oven.
-When not in use, display as textile art using the attached loop.
+When not in use, display as textile art using the attached loop on the long side.

 Care: Machine washable.
 Follow instructions on tag.